-Solar panels generally require very little maintenance in order to function.
+Solar panels generally require very little maintenance in order to function, so yes, you can usually just let them be.
 The only thing they need is a periodic light cleaning to make sure dirt, leaves, and other debris aren't obstructing the sun's rays.

 By integrating a solar panel monitoring system into your setup, you can track how much energy your panels produce on any given day, and how much they produce over time.
 This allows you to see exactly how various external factors affect your panels' performance and how well they're maintaining their efficiency across their life.
 The monitoring system will also alert you if a panel breaks or malfunctions so that you can repair or replace it.

 Let's take a closer look at how to make sure your solar panels last as long as possible.

 If your panels are tilted, you’re in luck: rainfall will actually clear away debris that's accumulated on them.
 However, during the dry season or extended periods without rain, it's important to clean them manually.

 It is generally recommended that you perform solar panel cleaning between two and four times per year.
 While that might seem like a lot, the good news is that this doesn’t require much work.
 All you really need is a leaf blower or a quick spray with a garden hose, and your panels will be clean and in top condition.

 In winter, you may need to clean your panels after a heavy snowfall.
 If you're using water to clear the snow away, make sure it's lukewarm.
 You can also use a squeegee with a long handle.